churchianity/tlog/README.md

 You may commonly have to set the 'headers' object, and the 'content-type' header inside of that object, depending on your server.
 If it's not provided it's set to 'text/plain'.

+## timestamps
+all logs are prefixed with an ISO 8601 timestamp.
+You can change this easily by editing the `timestamp` function, but for now it is not configurable from the config file.